YevYar/OpenGL_Study/Code style.md

 }
 ```
+As long as you can, stick to the **Rule of Zero**, but if you have to write at least one of the Big Five, default the rest.

 ## Files and folders
 - The source code of the project is separated on two parts - **app** and **core**. **Core** is a library, **app** is a demo application, which uses **core** library.